airalab/robonomics-wiki/docs/hass-image-install.md

     https://docs.ipfs.tech/
 ---

-**This article contains instructions to install Home Assistant with Robonomics on your Raspberry Pi.**
+**Welcome to the guide on installing Home Assistant with Robonomics integration on a Raspberry Pi.
+Home Assistant is an open-source home automation system that provides a centralized hub for controlling smart devices in your home network.
+By integrating with Robonomics, a decentralized cloud service, you can enhance the functionality and security of your smart home.
+In this article, we will provide step-by-step instructions on how to install Home Assistant with Robonomics on a Raspberry Pi, giving you the ability to automate and control various aspects of your home using a secure and decentralized solution.
+Let's get started!**

 <robo-wiki-picture src="home-assistant/pre_installed_image.png" />

-## Get Image
+## 1. Downloading the Image

 To simplify the installation process, a pre-made image can be used.
 It contains Home Assistant Core with Robonomics integration and IPFS.
 Options for downloading: